neildo/tjob/rfd/0001-prototype-job-service.md

 > Add resource control for CPU, Memory and Disk IO per job using cgroups.

 #### Control Group Interface Files
-Library writes to the following files to control the CPU, Memory, and Disk IO.
+Library writes to the following cgroupv2 interafce files to limit the CPU, Memory, and Disk IO.

 ```bash
 # make cgroup for jobId